 |Physical Address||Contact Number||Email Address||Operating Times|

 Canada has introduced a new system to monitor who goes in and out of their country.
-They do this through Biometrics which use both fingerprint and facial recognition
+They do this through Biometrics which uses both fingerprint and facial recognition.

-Step 10 Learn How to Immigrate from Kuwait to Canada with Professional Assistance
+Step 10 - Immigrate from Kuwait to Canada with Our Professional Assistance

 Are you feeling a bit overwhelmed about immigration?
 Are you not sure where to begin?
 You do not need to worry.
 You can learn how to immigrate from Kuwait to Canada with professional help.